100 Notable alumni of

 -

-Hugh Malcolm Downs was an American radio and television broadcaster, announcer and programmer; television host; news anchor; TV producer; author; game show host; talk show sidekick; and music composer.
+Hugh Malcolm Downs was an American television presenter, radio personality, author, and music composer.
 A regular television presence from the mid 1940s until the late 1990s, he had several successful roles on morning, prime-time, and late-night television.
-For several years he held the certified Guinness World Record for the most hours on commercial network television before being surpassed by Regis Philbin.
+For several years, he held the certified Guinness World Record for the most hours on commercial network television before being surpassed by Regis Philbin, who died 24 days after he did.

 -